ENTER THE 2026 ASC

 2.3 All items must be performed from memory and in the original language.
 There must be at least 3 languages in the repertoire.

-2.4 Submitted repertoire can only be changed prior to the Heats, provided that it remains in accordance with the Rules and with the approval of the National Adjudicator.
+2.4 Submitted repertoire can only be changed before the Heats, provided that it remains in accordance with the Rules and with the approval of the National Adjudicator.

 A — works by a Classical or Baroque composer such as Monteverdi, Handel, Bach, Purcell, Gluck, Haydn or Mozart